 What are your thoughts on our camping vs. glamping comparison?
 Are you a camper or a glamper?
 Let me know!

-For me, climbing a mountain is equal to rebooting my system.
-I’m a worrier and a perfectionist, so my brain always has multiple tabs open.
-But when I’m on a trail, it gets quiet, it gets peaceful, I feel like I can breathe again and enjoy nature’s untouched beauty.
+"When I’m on a trail, it gets quiet, it gets peaceful, I feel like I can breathe again and enjoy nature’s untouched beauty."